Gowtham-app-developer/Android-Interview-Questions/kotlin.md

 var nameLength:  Int = name ?.length ?: -1
 var companyLength:  Int = company ?.length ?:  -1
 ```
-## Init Keyword
+## Init Keyword, Primary Constructor & Secondary Constructor

 - In Kotlin, the primary constructor cannot contain any code.
-- The init blocks allows adding code to the primary constructor.
+- init blocks allows adding code to the primary constructor.
 - The init block will execute immediately after the primary constructor.
+- Unlike the Primary Constructor, the Secondary constructor has its own body and the primary constructor call is expected.
+- We can’t declare the properties (i.e.) Val or Var in the Secondary Constructor.

 __Example using Primary Constructor__